-What I usually do is lather my whole body with a skin whitening soap with the use of loofah (I use Papaya) and leave it on for about 5 minutes or after one Mariah Carey song (Touch My Body is my favorite shower song) ends.
+What I usually do is I lather/scrub my whole body using a skin whitening soap with loofah (I use Papaya) and leave it on for about 5 minutes or play one Mariah Carey song (Touch My Body is my favorite shower song) until it ends.

 There are currently two types of popular skin whitening soaps in the Philippines and those are Papaya (trusty old fruit that contains papain which eliminates melanin) and Kojic Acid (the new contender that shows very quick results but comes with a price.)

-The others are milk and glutathione (I should try this one soon).
+The others are milk and glutathione (I should try these ones soon).

 Papaya Skin Whitening Soap

 I prefer this one because it is less harsh and drying to the skin.
 I’m still able to maintain its effects without having to wear a jacket and carry an umbrella under the sun.